 You may submit the following application at the same time as your Notice of Intent to Consult, if it is required:

 How to add yourself to an existing C of A

 For instructions on how to add somebody as an engineer or geoscientist responsible to an existing C of A, click here.
 If the link doesn't work, you can find the information under Members, C of A Changes.

 How do I change my area(s) of practice?

-Simply submit a new "Notice of Intent to Consult" using the same Notice of Intent to Consult form that new applicants use.
+Simply submit a new "Notice of Intent to Consult" using the same Notice of Intent to Consult_July 2021 form that new applicants use.

-Note: If you are an Engineering Licensee or Geoscience Licensee, you must also re-apply for that as well in order to have your scope of practice revised.
+Note: If you are an Engineering Licensee or Geoscience Licensee and you want to change your Permission to Consult scope of practice, you must also re-apply for Engineering Licensee or Geoscience Licensee as well and be re-assessed.
 Refer to the Eng/Geo Licensee page and the Limited Member Guideline 1 document.

 If you have any questions regarding obtaining permission to consult, email Corporateemail@example.com or call the office at 306-525-9547 (Regina) or 1-800-500-9547 (toll free North America).

 Association of Professional Engineers and Geoscientists of Saskatchewan

 APEGS acknowledges that it regulates the engineering and geoscience professions in the jurisdiction of Saskatchewan which is comprised of portions of lands from Treaties 2, 4, 5, 6, 8 and 10, the territories of the Nêhiyawak (Cree), Anihšināpēk (Salteaux), Dene, Dakota, Lakota and Nakoda nations, and the homeland of the Métis Nation.